-As the name Guards coat implies, this overcoat derives from the coat English Officers of the Guard used to wear.
+As the name Guards coat implies, this overcoat derives from the coat that English Officers of the Guard used to wear.
 Today, a Guards Coat generally has six characteristic elements:

 Unlike the informal Ulster, the Guards coat is an elegant coat which was originally designed for the city.
-It comes mostly in plain dark colors such as a deep navy or midnight blue.
-Due to its belted back it is nevertheless a garment that can be worn to more informal occasions as well.
+It comes mostly in plain dark colors such as deep navy or midnight blue.
+Due to its belted back, it is nevertheless a garment that can be worn to more informal occasions as well.

 The overcoat in this picture has peaked lapels and “blind” top buttons on the front which are typical for a Guards coat.
 However, it has patch pockets, contrast stitching and cuffs which are characteristic of an Ulster.
 Therefore it is a combination of a Guards coat and an Ulster.